 Every morning, customers would drop off their cantinas (which, for convenience, had the family name painted on top) and would pick it up sometime before noon.
-The delicious lunch would arrive served in a strict order: habichuelas at the bottom, meat in the middle (usually pollo guisado, or this Dominican Carne Guisada), followed by rice, and fritos verdes and salad on top.
-The ultimate convenience.
+Lunch would arrive served in a strict order: habichuelas at the bottom, meat in the middle (usually pollo guisado, or this Dominican Carne Guisada), followed by rice, and fritos verdes; salad would go at the very top.

 In this age of disposables, the venerable cantina is now considered déclassé, a pity really, as proven by the mountains of Styrofoam plates flung everywhere, creating more and more pollution and waste.
 Maybe we should bring the cantina back.